Parent

 Power

-Parent Power creates parent and carer communities across the UK, each one supported by an anchor university.
+Parent Power creates parent and carer communities across the UK, each one supported by an anchor institution.

 Through advice and guidance on accessing higher education, and developing skills in community organising, Parent Power empowers parents and carers to make change in their children’s future.